 The Nobility in late 15th Century England

-England in the 15th century was very hierarchical: an individual’s social standing was largely dependent on the social class and the family they were born into which, in turn, was closely related to their wealth.
+England in the 15th century was very hierarchical: an individual’s social standing was largely dependent on their social class and the family they were born into which, in turn, was closely related to their wealth.

 Women had titles complementary to their husband’s titles.
 A very few women had titles in their own right.
+The order of precedence for royal and aristocratic women in in 15th century England was

 Two difficulties arise when referring to the nobility.

-Titles were usually different from family names e.g. Richard Neville was 16th Earl of Warwick and his brother John Neville was Lord Montague and, for a while, Earl of Northumberland.
+Titles were usually different from family names e.g. Richard Neville was 16th earl of Warwick and his brother John Neville was Lord Montague and, for a while, earl of Northumberland.

 Relatively few first names were in use in noble families so that different generations of a noble family sometimes had the same name and title an example is that ‘Richard, Duke of York’ could apply to two individuals: grandfather and grandson.
 The names Edward, Henry, Richard, William and John are most frequent.
 For women the names Elizabeth, Margaret, Anne and Mary are frequent.
 There were two ‘Elizabeths of York’ who were related as aunt and niece.
 Adding a date of accession, or of birth or a number (1st, 2nd etc) will help to identify the individual.
 See Who’s Who on this website for detailed biographies of key players in the Wars of the Roses.